Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 After all, you never know what might happen.

-Tools do you no good if they are not immediately available to you when you need them most.
+Tools are useless if they are not immediately available when you need them most.
 That also means you must know how to use them.

 Just having a fire extinguisher isn’t enough if you don’t use it when there is a fire; just sticking a gun in a safe and ignoring it isn’t going to be enough if you’re suddenly in need of it to defend your life or the lives of your loved ones.